 Plantmate contains trichoderma, a beneficial fungi that colonises around the roots of plants, stimulates root growth, and acts as a fungicide that protects the roots from phytophthoras and other soil-borne diseases.

-In severe cases, spray Aliette onto the leaves and around the base of the affected tree.
+In severe cases, cut out any dead branches and then spray Buxus Blight Fighter onto the leaves and around the base of the affected tree.